colindean/talks/document_workflow/document_workflow.md

 HighLevelOverview-FINALFINAL.docx

 ::: notes
-That's right, we wanted to avoid this.
+That's right.
+We wanted to avoid this.
 :::

 ---